 - Tilt-in-space promoted energy management and further stabilised his pelvis .

 - Integrated pressure management with WaterCell Technology encouraged maximum support and equal weight distribution with the aim of resolving Michael’s pressure areas.

 - The flip-up angle adjustablefoot plate fully supported his feet so pressure was taken away from his heels.

 Care staff were educated on the need to ensure a regular change of position.
 They also agreed to seek further advice regarding Michael’s pressure areas to ensure all intrinsic risk factors were considered.

 During a longer trial of the HydroTilt, Michael continued to feel the benefits.
 He was able to stay alert longer throughout the day and his improved posture meant he could interact with his wife more easily.
 His relaxed manner allowed them to spend quality time listening to music together once again.

 At CareFlex, we strongly believe in our ethos: we strive to balance posture and pressure management with the individual’s own goals, whilst promoting comfort, independence and a meaningful life.

-Get in touch to arrange a free no-obligation assessment if you think you or your loved one need specialist seated support, like Michael, from CareFlex specialist seating.
+Get in touch to arrange a free no-obligation assessment if you think you or your loved one needs specialist seated support, like Michael needed Specialist Seating for his Alzheimers.